 Teaching is one of my biggest passions in life!
 I believe that being an educator is one of the noblest and most rewarding professional careers.
 I delight in working with young children and taking a role in their academic and socio-emotional development.
 Being a small part of their school life journey fills me with joy.
 Perhaps one of my favorite parts of being a teacher is having the opportunity to witness children blossom and grow.
 I take great pride in seeing the end results of their hard work.

 I began my professional studies in business administration.
 While attending college, I also worked full-time as a first grade teacher assistant at a prestigious American school in my home country of Venezuela.
 This experience sparked in me the desire to pursue a career in early childhood education.
-I first obtained a pre-elementary teaching degree from Miami-Dade College, and later attended Florida International University to continue my studies.
+I first obtained a pre-elementary teaching degree from Miami Dade College, and later attended Florida International University to complete my studies.

-For a little over 17 years, I have been fortunate enough to work with children in various settings.
-I have taught Pre-K and Kindergarten.
+For a little over 18 years, I have been fortunate enough to work with children in various settings.
+I have taught Pre-K, Kindergarten, and first grade.
 Most recently, I served as a preschool director for 10 years.